ReNewTechSolutions/aurora-drift-template/README.md

   Soft, flowing background powered by CSS keyframes.

 - ✨ **Custom Sparkle Drift Effect**
-  Lightweight JS-based canvas particles that float gently across the screen.
+  Lightweight JS-based canvas particles that float gently with orbital motion.

+- 🎯 **Animated Buttons with Shimmer**
+  CTA buttons shimmer on hover and bounce into view with subtle motion.

 - 🌗 **Dark Mode + Theme Toggle**
   Automatically adapts to system theme, or lets users switch between Ocean and Sunset.